Buckfield man charged in daughter's death allowed Thanksgiving visit with children

 Stewart said he would allow limited supervised contact on Thanksgiving, but said he would wait until after that holiday to consider the request for a similar exception to the bail conditions on Christmas Day.

-Averill pleaded not guilty in Septmber to the charges of depraved indifference murder and manslaughter in the death of his daughter, Harper Averill, who was born April 30, 2020.
+Averill pleaded not guilty in September to the charges of depraved indifference murder and manslaughter in the death of his daughter, Harper Averill, who was born April 30, 2020.

 Averill lived on North Parish Road in Turner last year with his daughter and her mother at the time police allege the incident occurred.